ZenVega/unter_der_hand/README.md

 ## Contribute
 We want to work with standardized commit messages -> [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) check their docs / and older commit messages

 If you want to add to the code, please create a new branch for your changes.
-When you are ready to submit, start a PR and assign a reviewer.
+When you are ready to submit, start a Pull Request and assign a reviewer.
 Only approved commit should be merged.

+When your changes correspond to an existing issue, Mention it's ID in the Title of the PR so it get's linked.

+e.G. 'Fix page not responsive #12' where #12 is the ID of the corresponing Issue